fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 - samphire; and
 - chips (obvs)

-For dessert, Clair had the burnt cream, where I had their signature orange chocolate cremeux with buckthorn sorbet.
-(NB: Despite the other amazing food I’ve still to mention, as I look back on the overall trip I’m moved to award that dessert the “best dish of the holiday” – it was off-the-scale!)
+For dessert, Clair had the burnt cream, while I had their signature orange chocolate cremeux with buckthorn sorbet.
+(NB: Despite the cast of other amazing dishes I’ve still to mention, as I look back on the overall trip I’m moved to award that dessert “Dish of the Holiday” – it really was off-the-scale!)

-Fiona arrived to greet us as we were finishing and ushered us into the snug area for a whisky (Balvenie Port cask) to cap the night.
-It was great!
+As we were finished our meal, Fiona arrived to greet us and ushered us into “The Snug” room for a whisky to cap the night.
+(Balvenie Port cask, since you ask, and it fairly warmed the cockles.)
+It was lovely to catch up and a brilliant night overall.

 ## Wednesday

-Breakfast: C: veggie scottish – nice.
-L: Scrambled and SS.
+We had time for one more breakfast at The Oyster Inn before leaving, and once again it was great.
+Clair went for the veggie scottish breakfast, and I for scrambled eggs and smoked salmon.

-Heading for Glenmoriston.
-Following last night’s challenges, stopped in at the Pet Shop in Oban to hopefully pick up some superior chews to keep Rudy occupied.
+Our next stop was Glenmoriston, but before leaving Oban we had matters to attend to.
+Following last night’s challenges with Rudy we stopped in at the Pet Shop in Oban to hopefully pick up some superior chews to keep Rudy occupied.

 Enter _Dynoroad_:  a stick of Himilayan Yak Milk (yes, really) that would bring us a peace at mealtimes we had hithero dreamed possible.